 Pont de Rennes Pedestrian Bridge

 The Platt Street Bridge was closed to cars in 1977 and re-opened as the Pont de Rennes pedestrian bridge in 1982.
+Looking out over the gorge, you can see rock formations of shale, limestone, and sandstone with bands of iron ore.

-Looking out over the gorge, you can see rock formations of shale, limestone, and sandstone, with bands of iron ore.
-These sedimentary rocks, formed by the accumulation of deposits that came from what is now the Hudson Valley, are over 400 million years old.
-Soils from the then Alpine-like mountains were washed into a shallow sea.
 The sediment compressed and cemented to form layers of rock.
-The red sandstone, locally called “Medina sandstone,” provided an excellent building material and is often found on Rochester sidewalks, curbs, and older buildings.
+The red sandstone, locally called Medina sandstone, provided an excellent building material and is often found on Rochester sidewalks, curbs, and older buildings.
 Learn More

 The West Bank Viewing Terrace

-Don’t miss three landmarks seen only from this location: the eastern view of the lip of High Falls; the original wheel pit of Rochester’s early saw mill; and The Leap, a small balcony near the spot where waterfall daredevil Sam Patch took his last jump.
-More than half of Rochester watched as Sam took his fatal plunge on Friday the 13th of November, 1829.
+A portion of the original Gorsline Building is now a terraced park for viewing the falls and river gorge.
+Don’t miss three landmarks seen only from this location: the eastern view of the lip of High Falls, the original wheel pit of Rochester’s early sawmill, and The Leap, a small balcony near the spot where waterfall daredevil Sam Patch took his last jump.
+More than half of Rochester watched as Sam took his fatal plunge on Friday, the 13th of November, 1829.
 Learn More

 High Falls Historic District

-If you are also interested in the geological and industrial heritage of the region, or to learn about the great work Greentopia is doing to revitalize the space, start on the west side and park on the street or in the parking garage on Lake Ave.
+If you are also interested in the region’s geological and industrial heritage or want to learn about the extraordinary work Greentopia is doing to revitalize the space, start on the west side and park on the street or in the parking garage on Lake Ave.
+Wander the beautiful cobblestone streets, look over the original Brown’s Race mills, and admire the buildings.
+An informative self-guided walking tour is also available.

 A guided walk to the base of High Falls